pingcap/community/incubator/README.md

 #### Find a Mentor

 Once your proposal is submitted, you will get at least 2 Mentors from the community.
-Mentors will express their intention to support the program by replying to the proposal issue and help guide the team through the process.
+Mentors will express their intention to support the program by replying to the proposal and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).

 #### Get approval from PMC (Project Management Committee)

 [Projects approval criteria](./projects-approval-criteria) depends on the preferred maturity level and evidence provided.
-PMC (Project Management Committee) will express their approval by replying “LGTM (look good to me)” to the proposal issue.
+PMC (Project Management Committee) will express their approval by replying “LGTM (look good to me)” to the proposal.

 #### Recruit team members